-MPI_Keyval_create - Generates a new attribute key – use of this routine is deprecated.
+MPI_Keyval_create - Generates a new attribute key – this routine is deprecated in favor of MPI_Comm_create_keyval.

 #include <mpi.h> int MPI_Keyval_create(MPI_Copy_function *copy_fn, MPI_Delete_function *delete_fn, int *keyval, void *extra_state)

 188.8.131.52.2.
 Fortran Syntax

 USE MPI ! or the older form: INCLUDE 'mpif.h' MPI_KEYVAL_CREATE(COPY_FN, DELETE_FN, KEYVAL, EXTRA_STATE, IERROR) EXTERNAL COPY_FN, DELETE_FN INTEGER KEYVAL, EXTRA_STATE, IERROR

 extra_state: Extra state for callback functions.

 keyval: Key value for future access (integer).

 Note that use of this routine is deprecated as of MPI-2.
 Please use MPI_Comm_create_keyval instead.